michaelcaterisano/BeatPeggiator-dev/README.md

-### BeatPeggiator.
+### BeatPeggiator 2.0.
 A scripter plugin for Logic Pro.

 BeatPeggiator is under active development.
 Feel free to reach out with feature requests and bug reports.